brmqk3/sitemap/README.md

 * Create a more structured sitemap, where the entire heirarchy is displayed.
 * Could dockerize or create shell script to run in virtualenv, so no installation of modules is necessary
+* Definitely would want to beef up the testing, currently only test basic functionality